rogernogueraplanesas/portugal-weather-analysis/README.md

 <br>

 ### Retrieving wind data and plotting the final windroses
-By means of an inner join, data from both stations and observations table is retrieved in order to collect the required information needed to plot windroses per concelho on a yearly, monthly, and yearly + monthly basis.
+By means of an inner join, data from both stations and observations table is retrieved in order to collect the required information needed to plot windroses per concelho on a yearly, monthly, and yearly + monthly basis.<br>
 An example of a query written to obtain yearly wind data is shown next:

 ```ruby